-This species is commonly referred to as “Palmetto Bugs” and is the largest of the roaches that infest homes.
-They have reddish-brown wings and are good flyers.
-They often invade from sewer systems and heavily mulched areas.
-They can be found nearly anywhere in a home and can contaminate food, carry disease, damage book bindings, fabrics and wallpaper.
+The American Cockroach is commonly referred to as “Palmetto Bugs” and is the largest of the roaches that infest homes.
+Their appearance is reddish-brown wings and are good flyers.
+Often, they invade from sewer systems and heavily mulched areas.
+These roaches can be found nearly anywhere in a home and can contaminate food, carry disease, damage book bindings, fabrics and wallpaper.

 Behaviors and Habitats of All Palmetto Bugs

-Palmetto bugs are known to live both inside and outside.
+Palmetto bugs live both inside and outside.
 When inside, they like to hide in places such as kitchens and cupboards.
-They can be found outside in sewers and wood piles.
+They are found outside in sewers and wood piles.
 Additionally, while some of these roaches love the palmetto tree.
 If those trees are too close to a home, they have no problem making their way inside.

 As with all cockroaches, palmetto bugs are a health threat because they can have encounters with humans after they emerge from unsanitary areas such as garbage storage, sewage systems and septic tanks.
 They can carry salmonella into your kitchen, which can cause food poisoning and gastroenteritis.
 Moreover, palmetto bugs can also induce asthma attacks and cause pneumonia.

-What Homeowners Can Do to Prevent These Pests
+What You Can Do to Prevent These Pests

 Massey Services, a leader in pest prevention, offers these tips to combat palmetto bugs and cockroaches:

-- Roaches need water to survive.
+- The pests need water to survive.
 Eliminate any leaky pipes, and do not allow water to build up inside or outside of the home.

-- Most roaches are cannibalistic and will eat dead roaches if they are not cleaned up.
+- Roaches are cannibalistic and eat dead roaches if they are not cleaned up.
 That’s why it’s important to clean up all dead roaches in and around your home rather than attract and feed live roaches.

 - Larger roaches leave droppings that look like coffee grounds.
 Make sure there are no “coffee grounds” in any of your drawers or cabinets.

-- Roaches are most frequently spotted near garbage cans and refrigerators.
-Be sure to seal garbage cans, dispose of trash properly, and clean up any crumbs or food that is left out.
+- They are frequently spotted near garbage cans and refrigerators.
+Seal garbage cans, dispose of trash properly, and clean up crumbs or food that is left out.